Bisarra (Moroccan Fava Bean Soup)

 Traditional Toppings

-Serve Bisarra with a drizzle of olive oil, toasted torn pieces of bread, a sprinkle of paprika and cumin.
+Serve Bisarra with a drizzle of olive oil, toasted torn pieces of Moroccan bread (or whatever bread you like), a sprinkle of paprika and cumin.

 Fava beans: where to find them